lesterfx/holiday-shows/readme.md

 Lastly, the actual `"songs"` section, which is a list of individual song definitions.
 Within each song:

 - `"image"`: The path to the image.
 If path starts with a `/`, path is absolute.
 If path starts with `~`, path is in *root*'s home directory.
-Otherwise, path is relative to `holidaypixels`.
+Otherwise, path is relative to `holidayshows`.
 - `"music"`: The path to the music.
 Same logic as `"image"`.
 - `"fps"`: The framerate of the animation, i.e. how many pixels to scan down per second.
 - `"loop"`: Whether the animation should loop, as in a repeating pattern.